 Even if the level of noise you’re hearing is minimal, it can still keep you tossing and turning at night, especially if you’re a light sleeper.
-You’ll be happy to learn that there are some simple and inexpensive fixes you can put in place on your windows that will drown out light noise.
+You’ll be happy to learn that there are some simple and inexpensive fixes for your windows that will drown out light noise.

 Check for gaps in your window panes